Salem Radio Network News Saturday, November 8, 2025

 The fear among Mamdani’s critics had been that Adams and Cuomo would split the opposition vote, giving Mamdani an easy victory.

-President Donald Trump, a Republican who has warned about the consequences of a Mamdani win, earlier this month suggested that Adams pull out of the race even as the mayor swore he would remain until the end.
+President Donald Trump, a Republican who has warned about the consequences of a Mamdani win, earlier this month suggested that Adams and Sliwa pull out of the race even as the mayor swore he would remain until the end.

 Adams appeared to swipe at Mamdani in his remarks on Sunday.